 Author: Irene Stavrellis Englert, Englert Legal Consulting, LLC

 When the employer and union reach a deadlock in the negotiations, it is referred to as impasse.
 When impasse is reached, the duty to negotiate is suspended and an employer is permitted to unilaterally implement the terms of its final proposal.
 In other words, an employer may implement any changes to working conditions that it had proposed to the union during negotiations without the union's approval.
-However, employers are prohibited from offering their employees greater benefits or employment terms different from those it had proposed during negotiations.
+However, an employer is prohibited from offering its employees greater benefits or employment terms different from those it had proposed during negotiations.